tcassar/settle/write_up/Analysis + Design.md

 + No policing of people who do not pay their debt - this is a problem for people in the group to deal with as they choose

 ## Background to the Problem
 A common problem for many young people is that of money.
 Specifically, keeping track of who owes who how much money in a group of friends.
-Arguments about how much money is owed, and whether or not people have been remunerated, are commonplace.
+Arguments about how much money is owed are commonplace.
 This is something I often see amongst my own group of friends.
-I know one person in particular ([[Analysis#The End User|the end user]]) feels as though he is never payed back, and would like to see a solution to the money tracking problem.
+I know one person in particular ([[Analysis#The End User|the end user]]) feels as though he is never paid back, and would like to see a solution to the money tracking problem.

 In order to arrive at a solution, what is needed is a reliable, trustworthy way to track money.
 People who use the tracker will need some sort of guarantee that people cannot 'hack' the app, changing people's debts.
 Since I am the creator, and likely a future user of this app, my friends also need confidence that I will not be able to write off all of my debts.
 Hence, that is problem number 1 - **secured transactions**.